scott-820/gifting-hat/README.md

 ### Class Methods
 #### __init__(self, namePairs, crossGift=False, spousalGift=False)
-The init method will build a GiftHat() object and from the namePairs dictionary input:
+The init method will build a GiftHat() object and from the namePairs dictionary input and then:
 * Construct a participants list -
     * The participants list will checked for uniqueness.
 If name conflicts are found, the user will be notified that the list of participants is not unique, and the program terminated.
 * Extend self.namePairs to contain bi-directional pairings -